White-Breasted Nuthatch: The Upside-Down Bird

 Look for this species in areas with plentiful trees.
 You can spot them in their range throughout the year.

-“They’re a nonmigratory bird,” says Emma Greig, project leader of FeederWatch with the Cornell Lab of Ornithology.
+“They’re a nonmigratory bird,” Emma says.
 These nuthatches form long-term bonds and defend their home space.
 She says, “People will have the same pair of birds in their yard.
 You might see them creeping up and down a tree or on a tube feeder.”

 Even though they won’t share their territory with other nuthatches, Emma points out that white-breasteds are neighborly with other birds, flocking with chickadees and titmice.
 This behavior is common in winter, when it’s beneficial to have more eyes watching for predators.